 Oman produced a total of 875 billion cubic feet (Bcf) of natural gas, equal to about 2.4 billion cubic feet per day (Bcf/d) in 2010.
 Much of the remaining natural gas reserves are locked in geological formations that are smaller and more difficult to access.
-Natural gas consumption rose rapidly over the past decade, seeing a 135 percent increase from 1990 to a total of 520 Bcf in 2009.
+Natural gas consumption rose rapidly over the past decade, seeing a 135 percent increase from 1999 to a total of 520 Bcf in 2009.
 This increase is largely attributable to economic expansion and population growth, while re-injection of natural gas to increase oil production takes up a rising proportion of domestic production.
-A lack of natural gas reserves ans impeded progress in economic diversification, especially in the industrial sector.
+A lack of natural gas resources has impeded progress in economic diversification, especially in the industrial sector.
 Although Oman is a net exporter of oil and natural gas, it also imports small volumes of natural gas.
 The Dolphin pipeline provides Oman's only natural gas imports, providing approximately 200 million cubic feet per day (Mcf/d).
 The Oman and Qalhat LNG projects are the sole source of natural gas exports from Oman, with a nameplate capacity of 506 Bcf per year, a daily average of 1.388 Bcf/d.
 In 2009, Oman exported a total of 408 Bcf.
 The gas for these projects is sourced from the Saih Rawl and Saih Nihayda gas fields in central Oman.
 The LNG exported from these projects is destined for Asian markets, principally South Korea and Japan.
-The Dolphin Pipeline system, which transports 2 billion cubic feet per day (Bcf/d) of natural gas from Qatar to neighboring UAE and eventually to Oman by way of the Fujarah -al-Ain pipeline, provides increasing natural gas supplies, around 200 Mcf/d, for use as feedstock in electricity generation.
-Before sanctions were implemented on Iran, Oman was also in talks with Iran over a pipeline which would bring IBcf/d of natural gas from Iran's Kish gas field, with the possibility of increasing capacity to 500 Bcf.
+The Dolphin Pipeline system, which transports 2 billion cubic feet per day (Bcf/d) of natural gas from Qatar to neighboring UAE and eventually to Oman by way of the Fujairah -al-Ain pipeline, provides increasing natural gas supplies, around 200 Mcf/d. for use as feedstock in electricity generation.
+Before sanctions were implemented on Iran, Oman was also in talks with Iran over a pipeline which would bring 1Bcf/d of natural gas from Iran's Kish gas field, with the possibility of increasing capacity to 3Bcf/d.
+This natural gas pipeline would terminate at the Qalhat LNG plant for 64 liquefaction and export.
+This would free domestic production to be connected to the domestic grid.